ngrx/platform/projects/ngrx.io/content/guide/data/entity-dataservice.md

 The update property values are the _properties-to-update_;
 unmentioned properties should retain their current values.

+`HttpOptions` is an object containing properties that will be forwarded on to the Data Service's http requests.
+The `DefaultDataService` uses this data to create `HttpHeaders` and `HttpParams` to pass to `HttpClient` requests.
+This allows the configuration of Http Query Parameters and/or Http Headers from the `EntityCollectionDataService` api.

 </div>

 The default data service methods return the `Observables` returned by the corresponding Angular `HttpClient` methods.